fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 We distiniguish these model performance metrics from fairness metrics, which operationalize different definitions of fairness (such as demographic parity or equal opportunity).
-We will review those metrics in a subseqent section of the User Guide.
+We will review those metrics in a subsequent section of the User Guide.
 For more information on fairness metrics, review :ref:`common_fairness_metrics`.